SEC investigates Citigroup over fraudulent Mexican loans: source

 The source familiar with the SEC investigation said the probe was in its very early stages and it was too soon to determine whether the regulator will make a referral on the case to criminal authorities at the U.S. Department of Justice.

-A person familiar with the matter said on Friday the U.S. Federal Bureau of Investigation was monitoring the situation for possible criminal activity.
+The U.S. Federal Bureau of Investigation on Friday also said it was monitoring the situation for possible criminal activity.

 The bad loans were made to Mexican oil services company Oceanographic, whose assets Mexican law enforcement officials have now seized.
 The oil services company was a contractor for Mexican state-owned oil company Pemex.